 Ready to take your core strength to the next level?
-Whether you’re working on resolving your diastasic recti, trying to get stronger overall, looking for a great accessory piece for your next gym day, or pursuing bigger performance improvements in your training, hollow holds are an incredible (and often overlooked) movement.
+Whether you’re working on resolving your diastasis recti, trying to get stronger overall, looking for a great accessory piece for your next gym day, or pursuing bigger performance improvements in your training, the hollow hold exercise is an incredible (and often overlooked) movement.
 That being said, don’t be alarmed when you give them a try and find out how difficult they can be!
-With proper form hollow body holds are going to stimulate and grow your entire core, meaning everything from your six pack, to your obliques, and down into your inner-core stabilizer muscles.
+With proper form, hollow body holds are going to stimulate and grow your entire core, meaning everything from your six-pack to your obliques and down into your inner-core stabilizer muscles.
 Ready to grow?
 We thought so!

 What Are Hollow Holds

 Hollow holds, also known as hollow body holds, are a particular movement designed to strengthen your core.
 By definition, this isometric movement (static contraction), involves you to lay on the ground while lifting your extremities (arms and legs), shoulders, and head off of the ground in a banana-like position.
 From here, you will ‘hold’ the body in the ‘hollow’ position for a designated amount of time.
 This movement is great for building strength through the midline as well as building tenacity from a mental perspective (trust us, this movement gets hard quick!)

 With hollow holds you’re going to be able to target the midline of your body to transcend overall strength and control while doing other things.
 Whether you’re putting a box up on the top shelf of the rack in the garage or trying to get yourself up and over the high bar, or even catching a clean and sending it into a jerk, a strong core is crucial to being able to stabilize and support the spine.
 When the spine is supported with the muscles worked by hollow holds you’re going to be able to avoid/prevent rotation of the spine when the body is reaching or compressing, especially during movements like squats, deadlifts, and gymnastics.